cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The grab came from the Void Confederacy itself, aiming to control trade by the Big 12 and establish an example for controlling the corps.
-The VC aimed to shift the power balance in their favour, regulating movement and therefore getting a firm grip on the trade routes.
+The VC aimed to shift the power balance in their favour, regulating movement, and therefore getting a firm grip on the trade routes.
 Unfortunately for them, neither the corps nor the remaining nations stood for it, fearing conflict centred on their lifeblood, the generators.